devrimgunduz/passwordcheck_cracklib/README.md

 weak, it will be rejected and the command will terminate with an error.

-Installing with YUM/DNF/Zypper
+Installing with DNF / Zypper
 ------------------------------

 If you are already using PostgreSQL RPM repository, you can install it via

 ```
+dnf install passswordcheck_cracklib_17 (for PostgreSQL 17)
 dnf install passswordcheck_cracklib_16 (for PostgreSQL 16)
 dnf install passswordcheck_cracklib_15 (for PostgreSQL 15)
 dnf install passswordcheck_cracklib_14 (for PostgreSQL 14)
 dnf install passswordcheck_cracklib_13 (for PostgreSQL 13)
-dnf install passswordcheck_cracklib_12 (for PostgreSQL 12)

 ```
-Please replace yum with `zypper` on SLES 15.
+Please replace dnf with `zypper` on SLES 15.

 Installing by compiling source code